-Verónica Boix-Mansilla is the Research Director of Re-imagining Migration and Senior Principal Investigator at Project Zero, Harvard Graduate School of Education.
+Verónica Boix-Mansilla is a Senior Principal Investigator at Project Zero, Harvard Graduate School of Education.
 Her research examines the conditions that enable individuals to understand and act with others on the most pressing issues of our times (migration and globalization) through quality disciplinary and interdisciplinary work in formal and informal educational settings.
 At Re-imagining Migration, she is co-developing a research-based comprehensive framework for quality education of immigrant-origin youth and their peers.
 She also examines how teachers develop their capacity to educate for global competence with quality.
 She works with the OECD, the International Baccalaureate, the DC Public Schools, the National Gallery of Art, the Smithsonian Institution, the Pulitzer Center on Crisis Reporting and other institutions to advance global education innovations.
 She co-developed the OECD Global Competence Framework in 2018 and published multiple papers and books: Preparing Our Youth to Engage the World (2011) with Tony Jackson.

 Lexi Gewertz is the Chief Operating Officer at Re-Imagining Migration.
 Throughout her own education and career, Gewertz has been committed to bringing together ethnically and religiously diverse populations to build stronger, more resilient communities.
 Gewertz received her Master of Theological Studies degree at Harvard Divinity School, focusing her research on religion in public school education, Judaism, and Islam.
 She later served as the Assistant Director at the Pluralism Project at Harvard University—an organization that studies the changing religious landscape of the United States—where she oversaw operations, created and curated educational resources, and directed graduate student research on religious diversity in America.
 At Re-Imagining Migration, Gewertz oversees the logistics and operations of programs, projects, and processes to ensure that the organization runs smoothly, properly supports its staff, and continues to deliver high-quality resources and training to educators and the wider public.

-Abeer Shinnawi is the Program Director at Re-Imagining Migration.
+Abeer Ramadan-Shinnawi is the Program Director at Re-Imagining Migration.
 Shinnawi is a veteran middle school social studies teacher who has used her own upbringing as a child of immigrants to help connect students, schools and communities.
 Throughout her career, she has worked with schools, cultural institutions, and publishers to provide curriculum, content, and activities that reflect BIPOC students and teachers.
 Before joining the team at Re-Imagining Migration, she worked as a resource teacher in the Baltimore County Public Schools Office of Social Studies, leading curriculum development and supporting teachers.
 In addition, she served as an equity liaison and the co-facilitator of an affinity group for teachers of color.
 She also created and facilitated a student support group that provided safe spaces for immigrant students.

 Contact Us